Grandma Jane’s English Toffee

 * Original recipe calls for 1 and 1/2 cups almonds, but i like it better with 2 full cups.

 • I add chocolate chips to the first side in stages.
-After 1-2 minutes, I sprinkle the chips around the first 2-3 inches of the perimeter, another 1-2 minutes, i sprinkle in another few inches, etc. If the chip sinks into the candy, it’s too soon for that area.
-But you only have X amount of heat energy to work with and one of the worst things that can happen is not having enough heat to melt the chocolate.
-Then you gotta get out a heat gut or hair drier.
+After 1-2 minutes, I sprinkle the chips around the first 2-3 inches of the perimeter, another 1-2 minutes, sprinkle in another few inches, etc. If the chip sinks into the candy, it’s too soon.
+But you only have X amount of residual heat to work with and one of the worst things that can happen is not having enough heat to melt the chocolate on the flip side.
+That’s when you gotta get out a heat gun or hair drier… and that’s never a good time.

 • 5 minutes after the candy is poured, you need to release it from the surface before it sticks.
 If you’re working on a slab, or have access all around the candy, you can take a piece of butchers twine, butter it up, and then slide it across the back.